Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Often: myalgia;

-Rare: myopathy (including myositis), rhabdomyolysis with or without the development of acute renal failure;
+Rarely: myopathy (including myositis), rhabdomyolysis with or without the development of acute renal failure;

-Very rare: Arthralgia;
+Very rare: arthralgia;

 Very rare: hematuria;